mojocraftdojo/NLP_news_sentiment_analysis/README.md

 ----------
 ###  ---   **Embedding:** Transforms tokenized text into numbers so that Deep learning models can understand.

-#### In this analysis, I either use the TensorFlow/Keras framework to generate embedding layers, or use pretrained embeddings from TensorFlow Hub, with just a few lines of code
+#### In this analysis, I used the TensorFlow/Keras framework to generate embedding layers, and also pretrained embeddings from TensorFlow Hub